leolanese/Becoming-Functional/README.md

 # Becoming functional

-This is the seconnd part of the Funtional Programming introduction, and a more practical approach than theory one.
+Learning Functional Programming takes a while.
+Please be patient.
+This is the second part of the Funtional Programming introduction, and a more practical approach than theory one.

 > If you dind't see the "Functional Programming mindset" - An introduction to Functional Programming - leolanese/FP, please have a look at: https://github.com/leolanese/FP